JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 Hint: this will try to open `gtkmergetool` which will fail inside the dev-container!

-##### changed vs. deleted file
+##### Changed vs. deleted file

-this happens when a merge is performed where a file was modified on one side and deleted on the other side of the merge
+This happens when a merge is performed where a file was modified on one side and deleted on the other side of the merge

 ```bash
 cm switch /main